 What are Pimples?

 Pimples are caused when the sebaceous glands located at the base of hair follicles become overactive.
 The most vulnerable parts of the body for pimples are the face, back, chest and shoulders.
 The sebaceous glands are tiny skin glands which secrete sebum which is a waxy/oil lubrication for the skin and hair of both humans and other mammals.
-When we talk about pimples, we are usually referring to anything nasty that appears in our otherwise clear skin during an acne outbreak.
+When we talk about pimples, we are usually referring to any bumps or lesions that appear on our otherwise clear skin during an acne outbreak.

 But of course there are many different types of pimples such as: